GeoscienceAustralia/ptha/propagation/SWALS/examples/generic_example/README.md

 This code is often convenient for simulating global-scale tsunami propagation.

 It enables a variety of shallow water solvers to be used on a single grid in spherical coordinates.

-The boundary conditions are transmissive, unless the longitude-extent is 360 degrees.
-In the latter case, the model uses a combination of periodic east-west boundaries and reflective north-south boundaries.

-It you wish to create more complex models (e.g. with nesting, or different boundary conditions) it is better to start from [../periodic_multidomain](../periodic_multidomain).

 [Davies and Griffin (2018, p 178)](https://dx.doi.org/10.11636/Record.2018.041)
 used this code to compare the linear shallow water solvers in SWALS with the